ibm-cloud-docs/containers/cs_istio.md

   ```
   {: screen}

-2. In the output of step 1, compare the `client version` (`istioctl`) to the version of the Istio control plane components, such as the `citadel version` or the `galley version`.
+2. In the output of step 1, compare the `client version` (`istioctl`) to the version of the Istio control plane components, such as the `pilot version`.
   * If the `client version` and control plane component versions match, continue to the next step.
   * If the `client version` and control plane component versions do not match:
     1. Download the `istioctl` client of the same version as the control plane components.